FORTUNE FAVORS THE BOLD

 In the end there were more than 10 people looking at my work.
 Wow, I felt myself getting confident again.

 Finally someone asked me if I wanted to do an internship.
-I answered that I wanted a job, no more internship.
+I answered that I wanted a job, no more internships.
 The sweet Frenchwoman told me at the end of the conversation that she was going to see if there was a budget.
 She asked me if she could still call me that night?

 Alleeez, of course!